graphprojects/CM-GCL/README.md

 ## Usage
 ### Data Download
-As the data size is too large, please click on the link to download the [AMiner Data](https://drive.google.com/file/d/16X9y8iBL62j88YdhDaZQLOheuYlxFWiD/view?usp=sharing).
+As the data size is too large, please click on the link to download the [AMiner Data](https://drive.google.com/file/d/1TJfviH4--HPp12jQnqbJEpO58GrHCexJ/view?usp=share_link).

+Tips: the file size is quite big including (a.) the AMiner data, (b.) the fine-tuned node features (finetune_feature_20301141240.txt), and (c.) the pre-trained pt model file (aminer_node_text_20301141240.pt).

-Once download the data, please unzip the file and further put the unzipped data into the aminer_data folder.
+Once finish downloading, please unzip the file and further put the unzipped data (part a) to the "data/aminer_data/" folder; the fine-tuned node features (part b) to "finetune/aminer_data/" folder; the pre-trained pt file (part c) into the "pretrain/" folder;

 ### Model Pre-training
 For co-modality pre-training, we consider two types of modality combinations, i.e., graph modality and text modality, and